quixio/quix-streams/docs/quix-platform.md

 You may connect to Quix Platform locally too (e.g. while developing the application on your machine).
 <br>
-To do that, you will need to set the following environment variables:
+To do that, you will need to set the following environment variable:

 ```
 Quix__Sdk__Token
-Quix__Portal__Api
 ```

 You can find these values on the platform in your Workspace settings.